 The application of regulation 32 in a procurement process effectively means that the accounting officer of the original contracting organ of state is willing to forfeit a portion of its contract that has not already been utilised to the accounting officer who is requesting to procure under that contract.
-It may also mean that the accounting officer may no longer procure goods or services from that contract anymore as the balance of the contract would have been allocated to the municipality that is requesting to procure under that contract.
-The accounting officer of the original contracting organ of state undertakes such decision with the knowledge that the original contracting organ of state no longer requires the remaining portion of that contract.
+It may also mean that the accounting officer may no longer procure goods or services from that contract anymore as the balance of the contract would have been allocated to the municipality that is requesting to procure under that contract of the original contracting organ of state under that contract.
+The accounting officer of the original contracting organ of state no longer requires the remaining portion of that contract.
 The accounting officer of the original contracting organ of state must notify the accounting officer of the municipality that is procuring under the original contract of all changes to the contract.